 We do not offer a swimming area but the following watercraft are found in the common area at the estate and offered free of charge, compliments of Silverlaken.

-- 1 White Rowboat (Watch this short video to see how to correctly row a small boat)
+- Rowboats (Watch this short video to see how to correctly row a small boat)

 Watercraft are used at your own risk.
 If you are not a strong swimmer and/or not familiar with how to use the craft, please don’t use the watercraft.